rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/node-pools/_index.md

 ### Node Roles

-The RKE2 CLI exposes two roles, `server` and `agent`, which represent the Kubernetes node-roles `etcd` + `control-plane` and `worker` respectively.
-With RKE2 integration in Rancher v2.6, RKE2 node pools can represent more fine-grained role assignments such that `etcd` and `control-plane` roles can be represented.
+The RKE2 CLI exposes two roles, `server` and `agent`, which represent the Kubernetes node-roles `etcd` + `controlplane` and `worker` respectively.
+With RKE2 integration in Rancher v2.6, RKE2 node pools can represent more fine-grained role assignments such that `etcd` and `controlplane` roles can be represented.

 The same functionality of using `etcd`, `controlplane` and `worker` nodes is possible in the RKE2 CLI by using flags and node tainting to control where workloads and the Kubernetes master were scheduled.
 The reason those roles were not implemented as first-class roles in the RKE2 CLI is that RKE2 is conceptualized as a set of raw building blocks that are best leveraged through an orchestration system such as Rancher.

+The implementation of the three node roles in Rancher means that Rancher managed RKE2 clusters are able to easily leverage all of the same architectural best practices that are recommended for RKE clusters.

 In our [recommended cluster architecture]({{<baseurl>}}/rancher/v2.6/en/cluster-provisioning/production/recommended-architecture/), we outline how many nodes of each role clusters should have:

 - At least three nodes with the role etcd to survive losing one node
-- At least two nodes with the role `control plane` for master component high availability
+- At least two nodes with the role controlplane for master component high availability
-- At least two nodes with the role `worker` for workload rescheduling upon node failure
+- At least two nodes with the role worker for workload rescheduling upon node failure

-The implementation of the three node roles in Rancher means that Rancher managed RKE2 clusters are able to easily leverage all of the same architectural best practices that are recommended for RKE clusters.